Tell Keisan: Transport Amphorae

 "Loop handle jars" are transport amphorae (Pithos) with two large handles that extend well above the lip of the jar.
 Dozens of loop handle jars were found in Tell Keisan.
-One variety of these jars, which were biconical shaped, dated to around 700-650 BCE.
+One variety of these jars, which were biconical shaped, dated to around 700-650 BC.
 L. Courtois (1980) determined through petrographic analysis that these pots could not have been made locally in Tell Keisan.
 Gunneweg and Perlman (1991) traced the clay used to make these pots back to Kalopsida in Eastern Cyprus.
 They established this through Neutron Activation Analysis (NAA), comparing the composition of pots from Tell Keisan to clays from various potential sources.
 The clays seen in Tell Keisan appeared in two types, buff pink and grey green.
 These two are in fact of the same chemical composition and vary in color due to oxygenation conditions during firing.
 This variation was stated to be typical of the clay source in Kalopsida.
 In their analysis they also refute previous claims that this variety of loop handle jars originated from Rhodes, based again on chemical composition.
 A similar NAA analysis of a Mycenae stirrup jar discovered on level 13 (c.
 1200 BC) found it to be from Kouklia.
 It is also thought that the large quantities of bevel rimmed bowls, in comparison to other nearby locations, suggest a strong tie to Cyprus.